microsoft/vscode-docs/docs/cpp/cpp-ide.md

 #### vc_format

 By default, if an `.editorconfig` file with relevant settings is identified near the code being formatted, the Visual C++ formatting engine is used instead of clang-format.
-Otherwise, navigate to the `C_Cpp.formatting` [setting](/docs/getstarted/settings.md) and set it to `vc_format` to use the Visual C++ formatting engine always.
+Otherwise, navigate to the `C_Cpp.formatting` [setting](/docs/getstarted/settings.md) and set it to `vc_format` to use the Visual C++ formatting engine.

 ### Enhanced semantic colorization

 When IntelliSense is enabled, the Visual Studio Code C/C++ extension supports semantic colorization.
-For more information about setting colors for classes, functions, variables, etc., see [Enhanced colorization](/docs/cpp/colorization-cpp.md).
+For more information about setting colors for classes, functions, variables, and more, see [Enhanced colorization](/docs/cpp/colorization-cpp.md).
 For more information on configuring IntelliSense, see [IntelliSense configuration](/docs/cpp/configure-intellisense.md).

 ### Quick Info